Chart Color Schemes

 Woronora has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified eight projects likely to impact the area.
-Key projects are Adelong Sutherland, Sutherland Public School Hall Upgrade, Waratah Park All-Abilities Playground, and Seymour Shaw Park Off-Street Carpark.
-The following list details those most relevant.
+AreaSearch has identified eight projects likely impacting the area.
+Notable ones are Adelong Sutherland, Sutherland Public School Hall Upgrade, Waratah Park All-Abilities Playground, and Seymour Shaw Park Off-Street Carpark.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.